Khemar1/khemar1.github.io/README.md

 be too small for an average sized person to reach.
 This report describes the process followed for the design and utilization of an autonomous vehicle with the ability to map areas that may represent an inconvenience for humans to enter.
-The autonomous vehicle in question will be unmanned and will use ultrasonic sensors to navigate and record coordinates in an area which will be sent to a database.
-This database can then be retrieved by web and mobile applications to display a map of the area.
+The autonomous vehicle in question will be fully autonomous and will use ultrasonic sensors to navigate and record coordinates in an area which will be sent to a database.
+This database can then be retrieved by website to display them to specific users when they log in.
+The mobile application will retrieve the coordinates from the database in addition to a drawn map of the area which it will be able to display to the user.
+The application will also be able to remotely control the car through the usage of an onscreen joystick, through a Bluetooth or WiFi connection.
 The information presented will be centered on the design of the autonomous vehicle in addition to the mapping algorithm which it will implement.